Reduced price for Orange & Green frames (while stocks last): £375 including Hope Seat QR and UK delivery.

 Presenting the new 3rd generation Soul: an update to the original long fork steel hardtail; the legend lives on.

 A trail riding machine in the truest sense, the Soul has amazing adaptability and all round performance.
-Light, zippy, fun, interactive, durable, comfortable.
-It's happy ripping up the singletrack at your local woods or trail centre, crossing maps on your bivvy adventures, or tearing down mountains on your summer holidays.
+Tough, light, zippy, fun, interactive, durable, comfortable.
+It's happy ripping up the singletrack at your local woods or trail centre, crossing maps on your bivvy adventures, smashing rocks in the Peak or Lake Districts, or tearing down mountains on your summer holidays.
+It's the ultimate expression of the 26" wheel hardtail.

 Now with dropper seatpost compatibility, and tapered headtube.

-Exclusive Cotic designed tapered head tube uses a 44mm bottom end for taper steerer futureproofing, yet maintains the traditional 34mm top end.
-It’s elegant, higher performance, and much lighter than a full 44mm head tube when combined with the Soul tubeset.
+Exclusive Cotic designed tapered head tube uses a 44mm bottom end, yet maintains the traditional 34mm top end.
+It's compatible with both taper steerers and 1 1/8" forks, so it'll work with whatever you're using now or planning to buy in the future.
+It’s elegant, high performance, and much lighter than a full 44mm head tube when combined with the Soul tubeset.

 We developed a lightweight oversized 34.9mm seat tube for the Solaris and this is carried onto the Soul.
 It brings a dropper compatible 31.6mm seatpost size, it’s 10% lighter than the 28.6mm bulge butted tube we used up to now whilst being 15% stiffer.
 This is also a Cotic exclusive feature due to the proprietary manufacturing process we have developed to make use of this tube possible.